icook3/Group40_Capstone/README.md

 ## Structure
 - `resources` — Contains various resources
 	- `favicons` — Stores the program favicon
-	- `fonts` — Stores a number fonts used for HUD elements and the main menu
+	- `fonts` — Stores fonts used for HUD elements and the main menu
 	- `images` — Contains a number of important images for different pages
 	- `models` — Stores various 3D models
 	- `playermodels` — Stores the models for the player and the bike